 On April 21, 2015, the world’s biggest search engine released a long-awaited, mobile-friendly ranking algorithm.
-Dubbed ‘The Mobilegeddon’ by anxious webmasters everywhere, the update promised to discriminate against websites improperly optimized for the small screen, by ostracizing them from the mobile search results.
+Dubbed ‘The Mobilegeddon’ by anxious webmasters everywhere, the update promised to discriminate against websites improperly optimised for the small screen, by ostracising them from the mobile search results.

 Hundreds of thousands of sites were affected, and it was back to the drawing board for most SEO experts.
-Not long thereafter, Google also announced that more than half of its searches worldwide now occur on mobile.
+Not long after that, Google also announced that more than half of its searches worldwide now occur on mobile.

 By all accounts, mobile content consumption is not just here to stay – it’s taking over.
 And the longer you ignore the smartphone as your website’s next biggest traffic channel, the harder it will be to get it right.

-With that in mind, here are the 4 key steps to a comprehensive mobile content marketing strategy:
+With that in mind, here are the four key steps to a comprehensive mobile content marketing strategy: